 The Environment Agency's 'Climate Impacts Tool: Understanding the risks and impacts from a changing climate' (2019), provides a starting point to help us understand an upper limit on possible change across three timescales: today's climate, the 2050s and the 2080s, consistent with a 4°C rise in global mean temperature by the end of the century.
-Figure 29 is based on national England averages, taken from the Environment Agency Climate Impact Tool.
+Figure X is based on national England averages, taken from the Environment Agency Climate Impact Tool.
+It starts to give us some idea around the magnitude of changes that we might expect in a 4°C rise scenario.